FunForks/pb_advanced_mock_exam/README.md

 * The `test.js` file and `package.json` file have been provided for you.

-* Firstly, run the following command in the appropriate folder to install and save jest as a dependency.
+* First, run the following command in the appropriate folder to install the Node modules used by Jest:
     ```
-    npm install --save-dev jest
+    npm install
     ```
 * Run the following command in order to run the test.
 The script has already been added to the `package.json` file.
     ```
-    npm run test
+    npm test
     ```
 * For more information, you can refer to Jest's [documentation](https://jestjs.io/docs/en/getting-started).
 If interested read this in detail **after taking the test**.